zengh5/Our-Lab/README.md

 Zhi Lin, Anjie Peng, Rong Wei, Wenxin Yu, Hui Zeng, "An enhanced transferable adversarial attack of scale-invariant methods," to appear in 2022ICIP

+Anjie Peng, Chenggang Li, Ping Zhu, Xiaofang Huang, Hui Zeng and Wenxin Yu, "Countering the Anti-detection Adversarial Attacks", to appear in 2022ICONIP

+Anjie Peng, Chenggang Li, Ping Zhu, Zhiyuan Wu, Kun Wang, Hui Zeng and Wenxin Yu, "Effect of Image Down-sampling on Detection of Adversarial Examples", to appear in 2022ICONIP

 ## Activity
 ### In AI security Challenge, we won the 2nd prize in track I, and the 34th prize in track II